Three reasons Karen Budd-Falen is unfit to lead the Bureau of Land Management

 The Catron ordinance is a detailed handbook for county supremacists and anti-public land extremists who’ve led multiple armed standoffs with public land managers and law enforcement.
 The land use plan goes so far as to claim that BLM land managers “undermined the practice of democracy….”
 The model plan drafted by Budd-Falen spread to dozens of counties across the West, and while most counties avoided testing the laws in court, a state court did invalidate a Catron-style ordinance in Boundary County, Idaho.

 In recent years, Budd-Falen has spoken positively of the Bundy family’s illegal activities, saying “I totally get” why they’ve carried out armed standoffs with the U.S. government.
-You can draw a straight line from the theories laid out by Budd-Falen to the Cliven and Ammon Bundy who argue that the U.S. government does not have authority over the public lands it manages.
-Budd-Falen even participated in a symposium last month alongside a who’s-who of fringe public lands “theorists” who have provided the ideological underpinnings for the Bundy Family and other anti-public lands extremists.
+You can draw a straight line from the theories laid out by Budd-Falen to Cliven and Ammon Bundy, who argue that the U.S. government does not have authority over the public lands it manages.
+In fact, Budd-Falen represented Cliven Bundy in a 1989 lawsuit against the U.S. government.
+She also participated in a symposium earlier this year alongside a who’s-who of fringe public lands “theorists” who have provided the ideological underpinnings for the Bundy Family and other anti-public lands extremists.

 The potential BLM nominee has also aligned herself with anti-public land Utah politicians, arguing that a lawsuit to force the “transfer” of national forests and other public lands within Utah could stand a chance constitutionally.
 Legal scholars and attorneys general across the West disagree with that assessment.